-Have you ever heard about health benefits of dark chocolate?
-We are sure you had, and thanks to our chocolate calculator you can quickly calculate what's the content of minerals, calories, fats, or sugar in white, milk, and dark chocolate.
-Select the chocolate type, enter the chocolate size - a bar, square, cup or any other amount you like - and have a look at all those satisfying values.
-Eating chocolate is beneficial for your health (of course in reasonable amounts), especially if you choose dark chocolate with high cocoa solids content instead of a cake with chocolate chips.
+Have you ever heard about the health benefits of dark chocolate?
+We are sure you have.
+Now, thanks to our chocolate calculator, you can quickly calculate what's the content of minerals, calories, fats, or sugar in white, milk, and dark chocolate.
+Select the chocolate type, enter the chocolate size - a bar, square, cup, or any other amount you like - and have a look at all those satisfying values.
+Eating chocolate is beneficial for your health (of course, in reasonable amounts), especially if you choose dark chocolate with high cocoa solid content instead of a cake with chocolate chips.

 Health benefits of dark chocolate

-There are many researches and studies on health benefits of dark chocolate.
+There are many pieces of research available on the health benefits of dark chocolate.
 The most often described elements are the phytochemicals called flavonoids.
 Cocoa beans are a great source of flavonoids, which have antioxidant abilities.
 One

 - Improving blood flow and lowering blood pressure,

 - Raising HDL and protecting LDL against oxidation, improving insulin sensitivity (check out our cholesterol tools: cholesterol ratio and cholesterol units calculator).

 Dark chocolate is also a great source of nutrients - in 100 grams, you can find:

 - 11.9 mg of iron, which is 66.1% of